IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 {{I-D.ietf-dnsop-rfc8499bis}} details the terms.
 But, even with the unencrypted DNS (a.k.a.
 Do53), it is possible to outsource DNS  queries to other public services, such as those operated by Google, CloudFlare, Verisign, etc.

-For some users and classes of device, revealing the DNS queries to those outside entities may constitute a privacy concern.
+For some users and classes of devices, revealing the DNS queries to those outside entities may constitute a privacy concern.
 For other users the use of an insecure local resolver may constitute a privacy concern.

 As described above in {{mapping}} the MUD controller needs to have access to the same resolver(s) as the IoT device.